ecmwf-ifs/field_api/Readme.md

 ```

 ## Data Transfers
+There are two categories of data transfer methods in Field API.
+The *core API* consists of methods that internally keeps track of the status of a field and the *advanced API* which consists of methods that relies on the user to
+keep track of where the data is located.
+There is no benefit in using the advanced api if the default API can be used and it is recommended to only use the features from the advanced API when
+the same can't be achieved with the default API (e.g. for asynchronous data transfers).

+### Default API
-A field has ten type bound procedures that can be used to transfer data between the device and host.
-Five `SYNC` methods that just copy the data using
+Each field defines eight type bound procedures that are part of the default API and can be used to transfer data between the device and host.
+Four `GET` methods:
-the specified access mode, and five `GET` methods that also additionally return a pointer to access the data:
-* ``SUBROUTINE SYNC_DEVICE_DATA_RDONLY (SELF)``
-* ``SUBROUTINE SYNC_DEVICE_DATA_WRONLY (SELF)``
-* ``SUBROUTINE SYNC_DEVICE_DATA_RDWR (SELF)``
-* ``SUBROUTINE SYNC_HOST_DATA_RDONLY (SELF)``
-* ``SUBROUTINE SYNC_HOST_DATA_RDWR (SELF)``

 * ``SUBROUTINE GET_DEVICE_DATA_RDONLY (SELF, PPTR)``
 * ``SUBROUTINE GET_DEVICE_DATA_WRONLY (SELF, PPTR)``
 * ``SUBROUTINE GET_DEVICE_DATA_RDWR (SELF, PPTR)``
 * ``SUBROUTINE GET_HOST_DATA_RDONLY (SELF, PPTR)``
 * ``SUBROUTINE GET_HOST_DATA_RDWR (SELF, PPTR)``

+and four ``SYNC`` methods:
+* ``SUBROUTINE SYNC_DEVICE_RDONLY (SELF)``
+* ``SUBROUTINE SYNC_DEVICE_WRONLY (SELF)``
+* ``SUBROUTINE SYNC_DEVICE_RDWR (SELF)``
+* ``SUBROUTINE SYNC_HOST_RDONLY (SELF)``
+* ``SUBROUTINE SYNC_HOST_RDWR (SELF)``

-Where``DEVICE/HOST`` indicates the transfer direction and ``RDONLY/RDWR/WRONLY`` indicates the access specifier, e.g. data copied to device using a `RDONLY`
+Where``DEVICE/HOST`` indicates the transfer direction and ``RDONLY/WRONLY`` indicates the mode.
-access specifier will **not** be copied back to host if a subsequent ``RDWR`` host access is issued.
-The difference between the ``GET`` and ``SYNC`` method
+The difference between the ``GET`` and ``SYNC`` method is their interface.
+The
-is just their interface.
-The ``GET`` methods are called with a pointer argument, which must have the same rank as the field, that will be associated with
+``GET`` methods are called with a pointer argument that will be associated with the transferred data at its destination.
+The ``SYNC`` method is called without any arguments and
-the transferred data at its destination.
-The ``SYNC`` method is called without any arguments and will only perform the data transfers and update the field's
+will only perform the data transfers and update the fields inner pointers.
-inner pointers.

-## Asynchronism

-This functionnality is still being tested.
+Depending on the status of the field the data transfer methods in the default API may not
+transfer data if it is already present and fresh on the intended destination location.

-By default all data transfers are synchronous.
-So every call to the subroutines
+All data transfers with the methods in the default API are synchronous.
+So every call to the
-GET\_HOST\_DATA, GET\_DEVICE\_DATA, SYNC\_HOST, SYNC\_DEVICE will stop the
+procedures listed above will stop the program until the data transfer is completed.

+### Advanced API

+**The advanced API cedes all responsibility for data synchronisation to the user and must therefore be used with caution.**

+There are use cases when it is neccessary to have fine grained control over the data
+transfers.
+For these use cases Field API provides an *advanced API* with
+four type bound procedures that will always trigger data copies.
+The advanced API consists of the four subroutines:
+* ``SUBROUTINE GET_HOST_DATA_FORCE(SELF, PTR, QUEUE)``
+* ``SUBROUTINE SYNC_HOST_FORCE(SELF, QUEUE)``
+* ``SUBROUTINE GET_DEVICE_DATA_FORCE(SELF, PTR, QUEUE)``
+* ``SUBROUTINE SYNC_HOST_FORCE(SELF, QUEUE)``

+A call to anyone of these routine will always transfer data between the host and
+the device and set the internal status of the field to ``UNDEFINED``.
+Furthermore, the routines above add an optional dummy argument ``QUEUE`` that
+can be used to invoke asynchronous data transfers (see more below).

+If any data transfer routine from the advanced API has been used,
+then the user must explicitly set the status of the field before the data
+transfer methods from the default API can be used.
+To this end, there are two methods that can be used to set the internal status of the
+field:
+* ``SET_DEVICE_FRESH`` - should be called if the device data is up to date.
+* ``SET_HOST_FRESH`` - should be called if the host data is up date.

+If the device and host data agrees both methods above should be called (the order of the calls doesn't matter) before returning to using the default API.

+#### Asynchronous data transfers
-program until the data are actually transfered.
-But sometimes it is possible to
+Using the advanced API it is possible to asynchronously transfer data, i.e. issue a non-blocking instruction.
-interleave the data transfer with the computations.
-To do so you can add the
+To do so you can add the optional QUEUE parameter when calling the aforementioned subroutines.
-QUEUE parameter, which must have a value greater than or equal to 1, when calling
-the aforementioned subroutines.
-With this QUEUE parameter the user will specify on
+With this QUEUE parameter the user will specify on which queue he wants the data transfer to
-which queue he wants the data transfer to happen, and the subroutines will return
+happen and the subroutines will return without waiting for the data transfer
-without waiting for the data transfer to finish.
-It is up to the user to be sure
-the data transfer has been done when he actually wants to use the data.
-This can
+to finish.
+It is up to the user to be sure that the data transfer has been completed
-be checked by using the WAIT\_FOR\_ASYNC\_QUEUE subroutine.
+before the data is accessed.
+This can be checked by using the
+``WAIT_FOR_ASYNC_QUEUE`` subroutine.

 ```
 SUBROUTINE SUB(MYTEST)